5 BEST Tips for Serving Wine at a Party

-Use these 5 Basic Tips for Serving Wine when entertaining at home.
+Follow these 5 best tips for serving wine at a party.
 As a wine enthusiast I’ve done my fair share of reading and studying about the joys of sipping and serving wine.
-I’ve been fortunate to visit wine makers in Washington state, and the Tuscan region of Italy.
-I’m sharing some of what I’ve learned, here.
+I’ve been fortunate to visit wine makers in Washington state, Virginia, and the Tuscan region of Italy.
+Here’s all you really need to know!

-Here are five basic, but important tips for serving wine when hosting a party.
+Here are five simple but important tips for serving wine at a dinner party or a cocktail party.

 As a general rule, having plenty of wine on hand is my number 2 party rule.
 The first rule is to have the right mix of people with the right attitude!
-If there’s one thing I’ve noticed in all my years of wine tasting events, it’s that wine makes people the most friendly and happy to be around!
+And if there’s one thing I’ve learned in all my years of wine tasting events, it’s that wine makes people the most friendly and happy to be around!

 As you read the tips below, think about ways to incorporate wine into your schedule.
 You could host a wine tasting happy hour with the girls, or a wine & cheese ladies night with your besties.
 Another fun idea is this wine tasting party with DIY sandwich bar.
 So many options!

 Whether you’re serving a crowd or an intimate gathering, you want to make sure to have plenty of wine on hand.
-Usually 1 bottle for every 2-3 people.
+Usually 1 bottle for every 2 people is the rule.
 You should get about 5 glasses of wine per bottle.

 People have different tastes.
 Some like bold and dry, while others like light and sweet.
 Just for fun, see what your wine choice says about you.

 - Cabernet and Merlot are usually bolder reds which go great with dinner.
-While Pinot Noir and Shiraz are lighter and great for appetizers.
+Think about serving them with steak or red sauce pasta.

 Please serve wine at the proper temperature!
 It really does effect the taste and enjoyment of the wine.
 I can’t tell you how many times people think I’m crazy for putting red wine in the refrigerator for 20 minutes.
 Or for not keeping whites like Chardonnay or Pinot Grigio, on ice.
 I think the rule of “serving red wine at room temperature” was started when room temperature was much colder.
 Nowadays it’s about 70 degrees which is too warm for red wine.